kambei/obsidian2anytype/README.md

   - Attachments folders (both relative to file and vault root)
   - Entire vault (as last resort)
 - **File Path Fixes**: Automatically removes incorrectly appended `.md` extensions from image and file paths (e.g., `image.png.md` → `image.png`)
 - **Tag Formatting**: Tags are extracted from markdown content using improved regex that recognizes tags in various contexts (start of line, after whitespace, standalone).
-Tags are added to frontmatter as YAML objects (not arrays).
+Tags are highlighted in the content by making them bold (`#tag` → `**#tag**`).
+Tags are added to frontmatter as YAML arrays for Anytype compatibility.
 The script includes debug logging to show which tags are found in each file.
+Tags appear both visually in the content (as bold text) and as tag objects in Anytype (from frontmatter).
 - **Link Paths**: All link paths use forward slashes and are relative to vault root
 - **Broken Links**: Broken links (to non-existent notes) are still converted but may not work in Anytype
 - **Obsidian Features**: Obsidian-specific features like frontmatter and plugins are preserved as-is in the markdown